toolleeo/awesome-cli-apps-in-a-csv/README.md

 * [CLI-Dictionary](https://github.com/Lodobo/dict.py) - Scripts for downloading and viewing wiktionary entries from Kaikki.org.
 * [Grammatical](https://github.com/pncnmnp/grammatical) - Corrects the spelling and grammar of your text using ChatGPT.
 * [GTT - Google Translate TUI](https://github.com/eeeXun/GTT) - A TUI interface to bring Google Translation in the terminal.
+* [storycraftr](https://github.com/raestrada/storycraftr) - StoryCraftr is an open-source AI-powered tool that helps writers craft stories, generate worldbuilding details, and create book outlines and chapters seamlessly through a simple CLI.
+Empower your creativity with AI.
 * [Translate Shell](https://www.soimort.org/translate-shell/) - Translator using Google Translate, Bing Translator, Yandex.Translate, etc.
 * [trino](https://github.com/eneserdogan/trino) - Quick and easy translation of words and phrases entered in the command line.
 * [VocabCLI](https://github.com/HighnessAtharva/VocabCLI) - Lightweight CLI that allows users to look up word definitions, examples, synonyms, and antonyms directly via the command line; it also offers advanced Text Classification and Processing via the use of Natural Language Processing and Machine Learning algorithms.